 - Aggregator of sensor or other IoT data

-- Analytics of data
+- Analytics and data opportunity

 - Has the potential to expand to adjacent industries or markets